OUTLINE

 Distributed Training or Using Multiple GPUs

 Most models can be trained in a reasonable amount of time using a single GPU.
 However, if you are effectively using the GPU as determined by the procedure above then you may consider running on multiple GPUs.
 In general this will lead to shorter training times but because more resources are required the queue time will increase.
 For any job submitted to the cluster you should choose the required resources (number of GPUs, number of CPU-cores, memory) that minimize the "time to finish" which is the time the job spends running on the compute nodes plus the time spent waiting in the queue.
-Do not assume that using all four GPUs on a node is the best choice, for instance.
+Do not assume that using all of the GPUs on a node is the best choice, for instance.
+For more, see how to conduct a scaling analysis.

 The starting point for training PyTorch models on multiple GPUs is DistributedDataParallel which is the successor to DataParallel.
-In this approach, a copy of the model is assigned to each GPU where it operates on a different mini-batch.
-Keep in mind that by default the batch size is reduced when multiple GPUs are used.
-Be sure to use a DataLoader with multiple workers and the appropriate batch size to keep each GPU busy as discussed above.
+See this workshop for examples.
+Be sure to use a DataLoader with multiple workers to keep each GPU busy as discussed above.
+For Hugging Face see the materials by Princeton Language and Intelligence and the Wintersession 2025 materials.

 For large models that do not fit in memory, there is the model parallel approach.
 In this case the model itself is distrbuted over multiple GPUs.